omgshalihin/git-addCommitPush-allInOneCommand/README.md

-# Makefile git add commit push github All in One command
-### How to run ALL in one command from within a Makefile?
+# Git All-In-One Command
-Put all git add, git commit, git push command in a makefile, In just 3 simple steps as follow:
+Put all git add, git commit, git push command in a makefile.

 - within the project's root directory
 ```